annuvin/TSC-BATTLESHIP-6800/README.md

   for a genuine functional bug that prevented ship-type confirmation from ever succeeding on some systems (see below).
 This is the version worth using to actually *play* the game.
-- **`galaxy_6800.asm`, `galaxy_swtbug.asm`, `galaxy_swtbug.s19`,
-  `galaxy.s19`** — a separate SCELBI-derived Star Trek-style game ("GALAXY") restored and debugged during the same session, included for reference.
-Documented separately below.
-- **`hexdump.asm`** — a small memory-dump utility written from scratch for the Altair 680b's ACIA-based Turnkey Monitor, used as a diagnostic tool throughout this project.

 ## Bugs found